molmod/tamkin/doc/index.rst

 The TAMkin Manual
 =================

-TAMkin is a toolkit of normal mode analysis and the computation of thermodynamic and kinetic properties.
+TAMkin is a toolkit for normal mode analysis and the computation of thermodynamic and kinetic properties.
 It is conceived as a post-processing package for several popular computational chemistry codes such as: CHARMM, CP2K, CPMD, GAMESS, Gaussian, QChem and VASP.

 Tutorial